akryvtsun/cheatsheets/IntelliJ_IDEA.md

 Copy current class reference
 Ctrl+Alt+Shift+C

+IntelliJ IDEA can select more than one piece of code at a time.
+You can select/deselect any piece of code via Alt+J, or by clicking a code selection and pressing Shift+Alt+J.

+Reformat code
+Ctrl+Alt+L

+Auto-indent lines
+Ctrl+Alt+I

+Optimize imports
+Ctrl+Alt+O

+Start New Line Before Current
+Ctrl+Alt+Enter

+Expand or collapse a code block
+Ctrl+NumPad+
+Ctrl+NumPad-

+Surround with...
+Ctrl+Alt+T

+Reformat code Ctrl+Alt+L
+Auto-indent lines  Ctrl+Alt+I
+Optimize imports  Ctrl+Alt+O

+Insert Live Template or Ctrl+J

 ## Navigation ##

 Navigate between opened tabs
+Alt+Right
-Alt+Right Alt+Left
+Alt+Left

-IntelliJ IDEA can select more than one piece of code at a time.
-You can select/deselect any piece of code via Alt+J, or by clicking a code selection and pressing Shift+Alt+J.

 If you need to open a file in a particular tool window (or Finder/Explorer), you can do so via the Select In action by pressing Alt+F1

 Navigate to declaration
 Ctrl+B

 Navigate to type hierarchy
 Ctrl+H

-Show UML popup Ctrl+Alt+U
+Show UML popup
+Ctrl+Alt+U

 Quick Pop-ups are helpful for checking additional information related to the symbol at the caret.
 Below is a list of pop-ups you should know if you want to be more productive:
 Quick Pop-ups are available for symbols in the editor; however, they are also available for items in any other list via the same shortcuts.

 Action Shortcut
 Documentation Ctrl+Q
 Quick definition  Ctrl+Shift+I